greenbergM/Basic-tools-for-sequence-analysis/README.md

 #### Select CDSs from GBK to FASTA

-This script extracts neighbor CDSs to specified genes from a GBK file and generates a FASTA file containing the sequences.
+This function extracts neighbor CDSs to specified genes from a GBK file and generates a FASTA file containing the sequences.
 The resulting file is stored in the `fasta_selected_from_gbk` directory within the same location as the input file.

 ##### Usage